Popmotion/popmotion/packages/popmotion-pose/docs/api/react-native/native-transition.md

 This can be useful when animating two or more components that affect each other's layout, which can lead to snapping when the exiting components are removed.

+### onRest

+`onRest: Function`

+When a component finishes exiting, it isn't removed immediately.
+Instead, it's kept in the DOM until **all** currently leaving components have finished animating out to prevent expensive layout thrashing.

+`onRest` will fire when all exit transitions are complete.

+If new exit transitions begin in the meantime, `onRest` won't be fired until these have also finished.

 ### ...props

 All remaining props passed to `Transition` will be forwarded to its immediate children, for use in dynamic props.